Yixin-Hu/TetWild/README.md

 - Sizing field

 Users can provide a background tetmesh in .msh format with vertex scalar field `values` stored.
-The scalar field `values` is used for controling edge length.
+The scalar field `values` is used for controlling edge length.
 The scalars inside an element of the background mesh are linearly interpolated.

 💡 [Here](https://drive.google.com/open?id=1-5AyoQ-CdZnX8IAqZoqgW1tiNBTNvFjJ) is an example including input surface mesh, background mesh and output tetmeshes with/without sizing control.